matijakolaric-com/django-music-publisher/docs/introduction.rst

 DMP can be used out-of-the-box by most small original publishers, both for commercial (general) and production (library) music.

-Each DMP installation supports a **single original publisher**.
+Each DMP installation supports a **single publisher**.
 It is not intended to be used by administrators or sub-publishers, nor by publishing companies with multiple entities (including US publishers affiliated with multiple PROs).